rhythnic/ioku/README.md

 ## The solution

-The solution to these problems is to decouple UI components with a layer of indirection.
+The solution to these problems is to decouple UI components with dependency inversion.
 UI components can tell Ioku what they want, and it's Ioku's job to resolve the request.

 ## About Ioku